gomamon/UnityGame_SuperRabbit/README.md

 STORY
 =====
-This story is about a little rabbit without an ear.\n Other rabbits harass player rabbit, because he is different from others.\n One day this rabbit heard that his father, a super rabbit, is in danger.\n So he makes ears and starts a Journey to find his father.\n
+This story is about a little rabbit without an ear.

+Other rabbits harass player rabbit, because he is different from others.

+One day this rabbit heard that his father, a super rabbit, is in danger.

+So he makes ears and starts a Journey to find his father.

 How To play
 ===========

 ability
 -------
-Player can change the mass using super ear\n
+Player can change the mass using super ear

-'a' : fire\n
+'a' : fire

-'s' : water\n
+'s' : water

-'d' : grass\n
+'d' : grass

 Move
 ----
-arrow : moving\n
+arrow : moving

-space bar : jump\n
+space bar : jump

 Version
 =======